flowhub/bigiot-js/README.md

   });
 ```

-The offering registration is timeboxed and will expire by default in ten minutes, so for persistent offerings you should keep re-registering the offering in a timer loop.
+The offering registration is timeboxed and will expire by default in ten minutes, so for persistent offerings you should call the activate method in a timer loop and update the expiration time regularly.

 ### Validating subscriber JSON Web Tokens